IBM/MLOps-CPD/README.md

 1. Click New project on the home page or on your Projects page.
 2. Create an empty project.
 3. On the New project screen, add a name.
 Make it short but descriptive.
-4. If appropriate, mark the project as sensitive.
+4. If appropriate for your use case, mark the project as sensitive.
 The project has a sensitive tag and project collaborators can't move data assets out of the project.
 You cannot change this setting after the project is created.
 5. Choose an existing object storage service instance or create a new one.
 Click Create.
 You can start adding resources to your project.

+Along with the creation of a project, a bucket in your object storage instance will be created.
+This bucket will look like `[PROJECT_NAME]-donotdelete...`.

 ## 1.2.
 Creating the deployment spaces